Stage Lighting 101 — Everything You Need to Know

 2. Uplighting

 Lighting the subject from below creates an intense, dramatic effect.
-It’s particularly popular in concerts and festival settings where you want to create a more striking atmosphere.
+It’s trendy in concerts and festival settings where you want to create a more striking atmosphere.

 3. Side Lighting